What the Old Testament Is About [An Intro Guide]

 The core of God’s character and law is love

-One key theme throughout the Old Testament (and the whole Bible) is the character of God.
-When the serpent tempted Eve, he insinuated that God was selfish.
+One key theme throughout the Old Testament (and the whole Bible) is God’s character of love.
+When the serpent tempted Eve, he insinuated that God was selfish—the very opposite of who God actually is.

 The battle between good and evil on this earth is a battle over whether to trust God and His character or the devil and his character.

-God’s law is also a reflection of who He is.
-Many words that describe God’s character also describe the law:
+And the law we find there is also a reflection of who He is.
+Many words that describe His character also describe the law:

 - Perfect (Psalm 18:30; 19:7)